For many runners, the motivation to hit the pavement falls along with the temperature.

 "When I was training for any runs in the winter, I would usually run with a friend because it's a lot easier to get out there and face those temps if you have a running buddy and someone to hold you accountable," Corkwell says.

-For those runners who want to keep going in the winter, Florida Hospital physical therapists and the rest of the sports medicine team can help you create an individualized exercise plan.
+For those runners who want to keep going in the winter, AdventHealth physical therapists and the rest of the sports medicine team can help you create an individualized exercise plan.